-- Suitability of objectives established as a precondition to internal control - Reality that human judgment in decision making can be faulty and subject to bias - Breakdowns that can occur because of human failures such as simple errors edunation of amages agency of the oversidenies tend of the parties to circumvent controls through
+- i.
+Suitability of objectives established as a precondition to internal control - ii.
+Reality that human judgment in decision making can be faulty and subject to bias - iii.
+Breakdowns that can occur because of human failures such as simple errors - iv.
+Ability of management to override internal control - v.
+Ability of management, other personnel, and/or third parties to circumvent controls through collusion - vi.
 External events beyond the organization's control

-These limitations preclude the board and management from having an absolute assurance of the achievement of the entity's objectives-that is, internal control provides reasonable but not absolute assurance.
+These limitations preclude the board and management from having absolute assurance of the achievement of the entity's objectives-that is, internal control provides reasonable but not absolute assurance.
 Notwithstanding these inherent limitations, management should be aware of them when selecting, developing, and deploying controls that minimize, to the extent practical, these limitations.